SV40: Multiplicity reactivation

 SV40 is capable of multiplicity reactivation (MR).
-MR is the process by which two or more virus genomes containing otherwise lethal damage interact within an infected cell to form a viable virus genome.
+MR is the process by which two or more virus genomes, each containing otherwise lethal damage, interact within an infected cell to form a viable virus genome.
 Yamamato and Shimojo observed MR when SV40 virions were irradiated with UV light and allowed to undergo multiple infection of host cells.
 Hall studied MR when SV 40 virions were exposed to the DNA crosslinking agent 4, 5', 8-trimethylpsoralen.
 Under conditions in which only a single virus particle entered each host cell, approximately one DNA cross-link was lethal to the virus and could not be repaired.
 In contrast, when multiple viral genomes infected a host cell, psoralen-induced DNA cross-links were repaired; that is, MR occurred.
 Hall suggested that the virions with cross-linked DNA were repaired by recombinational repair.
 Michod et al. reviewed numerous examples of MR in different viruses and suggested that MR is a common form of sexual interaction that provides the advantage of recombinational repair of genome damages.